 The Nursing program at Cayuga Community College prepares the student for entry into the profession of Nursing.
-Upon graduation, students receive the Associate in Applied Science degree in Nursing and are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon graduation, graduates receive the Associate in Applied Science degree in Nursing and are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The overall passing rate for Cayuga nursing graduates exceeds state and national averages.

 With a balance of courses in general education and nursing, the curriculum includes the theoretical knowledge and clinical practice needed to provide nursing care for individuals throughout the life span.
 Learning experiences take place in the classroom, nursing laboratory, and a variety of clinical settings.